-The new iPadOS 13 promises many interesting business features such as slide over and split view, which optimize working with multiple apps on the iPad.
-The newly designed home screen, to which widget pins can now be added for a better overview, or the improved file app are further examples.
-However, here at ThinPrint we’re particularly excited about two iPad features that will make working productively and accessing Windows Virtual Desktop so much easier.
+iPadOS offers many interesting business features, such as slide over and split view, which optimize working with multiple apps on the iPad.
+The home screen, where widget pins can be added for a better overview, or the improved file app are further examples.
+However, here at ThinPrint we’re particularly like two iPad features that will make working productively and accessing Azure Virtual Desktop so much easier.

-Apple has updated its Safari web browser.
-From iPad OS 13, the iPad will act as a macOS computer for web servers.
-For users, this means that Safari will no longer display the mobile versions of web pages but will allow them to access the desktop versions of websites.
-This allows them to conveniently use web applications like Google Docs and WordPress on their iPad, easily download files with the new download manager, and better collaborate with colleagues.
+The iPad act as a macOS computer for web servers.
+For users, this means that Safari does not display the mobile versions of web pages.
+This allows you to conveniently use web applications like Google Docs and WordPress on the iPad, easily download files with the download manager, and better collaborate with colleagues.

-And that’s not all – Safari’s “desktop-class” version makes it easy for users to access Windows Virtual Desktop.
-All the more exciting as there are currently no mobile clients available for Windows Virtual Desktop.
+And that’s not all – Safari makes it easy for users to access Azure Virtual Desktop.
 Using desktop-class browsing, users can then simply access a Microsoft hosted website that runs on the Azure platform along with the virtual desktops.

-With iOS 13, the iPad can be connected to a mouse via USB or Bluetooth and fully operated this way.
+The iPad can be connected to a mouse via USB or Bluetooth and fully operated this way.
 A mouse cursor is then displayed that simulates a finger.
-The mouse connection makes it much easier for iPad users to work on a Windows Virtual Desktop with apps such as Excel.
+The mouse connection makes it much easier for iPad users to work on an Azure Virtual Desktop with apps such as Excel.

-With iOS 13, the iPad is moving further in the direction of desktop computers and will be able to be used even more productively in the corporate context.
-To enable users to not only edit but also print files on virtual desktops, ThinPrint, selected by Microsoft as an integration partner, offers ezeep, its cloud printing solution for the upcoming Windows Virtual Desktop. ezeep takes on all print management tasks and saves IT departments the hassle of printer drivers and printer assignments.
+iPads are now more like their desktop counterparts and are able to be used even more productively in the corporate context.
+To enable users to not only edit but also print files on virtual desktops, ThinPrint, selected by Microsoft as an integration partner, offers ezeep Blue, its cloud printing solution for Azure Virtual Desktop. ezeep Blue takes on all print management tasks and saves IT departments the hassle of printer drivers and printer assignments.
 Printing can take place anywhere, and to any printer.